monocle-h2020/camera_calibration/calibration/README.md

 Most of these scripts require the use of image stacks, generated using the [stack_mean_std.py](../tools/stack_mean_std.py) script, rather than individual RAW images.
 This is either because they are based on statistical properties of such image stacks (e.g. for read noise) or because they are highly noise-sensitive (e.g. for gain).

+## Metadata

-`generate_metadata.py` is used to generate a metadata file based on a single saturated image and some user inputs.
-This metadata file contains information, such as the Bayer colour pattern of the camera, that is necessary for all further calibration and analysis steps.
+Some metadata are necessary for the calibration and analysis of camera data, such as the pattern of the Bayer RGBG2 channels.
+These metadata files can be retrieved from the [SPECTACLE database](http://spectacle.ddq.nl/) or generated using the [generate_metadata.py](generate_metadata.py) script.
+This script is used to generate a metadata file based on a single saturated image and some user inputs.

 `bias.py` is used to generate a bias map (bias offset in each pixel).
 This can be corrected using the `spectacle` function `spectacle.calibrate.correct_bias`.